 First, let me say: all of those are perfectly valid, normal and understandable.
 We’ve heard similar things from a number of people that we’ve worked with.
 Often, life makes it really easy for the quality of your sleep to suffer.

 I’d like to add here that mental health issues—like anxiety—often complicate sleep for people.
-I’d just like to validate that: sometimes there are factors beyond your control that make sleep difficulty.
+I’d just like to validate that: sometimes there are factors beyond your control that make sleep difficult.
 Ideally, you have access to help (be it in the form of therapy, medication, etc.), but I’d also like to acknowledge that access to help isn’t democratic and even when a person does get some help, that’s doesn’t always result in better sleep right away.

 In the meantime, it might be worthwhile looking at some of the things you can control…